 If your child is currently off school, please use these learning packs to help support their home learning.
 They include a range of English and maths activities, as well as practical activities too.

-The skills that inform our teaching are:
+The skills - and their subdivisions - that inform our planning are:

 Engagement (play and exploring)